 Always ask about revision policies.
 Multiple changes can add hidden costs, especially with composers and producers. - Balance experience with budget

-Hiring an experienced composer or producer often costs more but can save money long-term by reducing errors and speeding up delivery. - Leave room for extras
+Hiring an experienced composer or producer often costs more but can save money long-term by reducing errors and speeding up delivery.
+Need benchmarks?
+Compare options in our cost of hiring music composers guide. - Leave room for extras

 Don’t forget licensing fees, studio rentals, or additional musicians if your project expands.